 - Mortgage interest statements

-- Receipts for deductions like charitable giving, childcare, education costs, and home improvements
+- Receipts for tax credits or deductions like charitable giving, childcare, and education costs

 While you’re at it, start a folder for next year’s taxes and file documents as you receive them through the year.
 This tip helped Rachel H. go from steadfast procrastinator to early filer.
 "We’ve procrastinated year after year.
 The biggest lesson learned?
 I need to set up a filing system to keep the receipts I want to find for tax purposes."

 This year, Rachel handed over all her tax documents to her CPA months before the deadline.
 "If we file for an extension this year, it will be because our CPA needs it, not us."